toadjaune/pulseaudio-config/README.md

 ## How to build your setup
 Here are the steps I would recommend to follow to build your setup :
-- Choose your chema convention (if you don't like mine, you can use colors, other shapes, etc ...)
+- Choose your schema convention (if you don't like mine, you can use colors, other shapes, etc ...)
 - Add all the non-virtual devices that are relevant to your problem (everything that sends or receives streams from pulseaudio)
 - Make a simple schema to represent what you want to do, without considering constraints of types and number of streams.
 - Redo it, but respecting these constraints (it's like playing lego, you have to make the same schema as above, but with only certain bricks !)